 sshfs -p 2222 gebruiker@server.nl:/pad ~/shares/server

-# Automatically reconnect on loss of connection
+# Automatically reconnect if the connection is lost

 sshfs -o reconnect gebruiker@server.nl:/pad ~/shares/server

-# Specify SSH key explicitly
+# Specify the SSH key explicitly

 sshfs -o IdentityFile=~/.ssh/id_ed25519 gebruiker@server.nl:/pad ~/shares/server